Animal Care in China

 - Start dates: Flexible

-This volunteer project suit anyone interested in general animal care, through to those with a specific interest in the captive breeding of large mammals.
-This is essentially an animal care project, but will also suit someone with a keen interest in animal conservation.
+This volunteer project is suited to anyone interested in general animal care, through to those with a specific interest in the captive breeding of large mammals.
+This is essentially an animal care project, but will also be relevant to someone with a keen interest in animal conservation.

-You do not need to have any specific experience with animals, but you must have a keen interest.
-These are large mammals and although they are in captivity, it is important to remember that they are still wild animals and should not be treated like pets.
+You do not need to have any specific experience with animals.
+However, these are large mammals and although they are in captivity, it is important to remember that they are still wild animals and should not be treated like pets.

-The centre is located 2 ½ hours outside Chengdu in Bifengxia, near Ya'an city.
+The centre is an hour and a half drive away from Chengdu.
 You will stay in accommodation within walking distance of the centre.
-The surrounding area is beautiful with Bifeng gorge only a short distance away.
+The surrounding area is beautiful and scenic with mountains, waterfalls and bamboo forests.

 You can join the Animal Care project in China for two or three weeks if you don't have time to join us for four weeks or more.
 This project has been selected by our local colleagues as being suitable for short term volunteering.